FabMo/FabMo-Engine/README.md

 Running the Engine
 ------------------
-For debugging the engine, you can run it directly from the command prompt with `node server.js`
+For debugging the engine, you can run it directly from the command prompt with `node server.js`or `npm start`